 For most users the size of the numbers are not a problem.
 Many users in countries where the financial transactions require extremely large numbers will often divide every number by 1,000 or even by 1,000,000, before entering it into the accounts system.
 This is the only way of dealing with extremely large numbers, not just in Adminsoft Accounts, but in most other accounting packages.

 Adminsoft Accounts has been developed in Microsoft Visual FoxPro v9.
-Older versions of Adminsoft Accounts v3.062 to v3.217 uses FoxPro v6, v3.219 onwards uses FoxPro v7, and v4.000 onwards uses FoxPro v9.
+Older versions of Adminsoft Accounts v3.062 to v3.217 use FoxPro v6, v3.219 onwards uses FoxPro v7, and v4.000 onwards uses FoxPro v9.
 Some development languages can access FoxPro files (.DBF) directly.
 This is fine for reading accounts data, but we strongly advise against updating the data files.
 There are various counters and control fields that would not get updated if you attempted to update the files directly.
 There is a .DLL file available, please request it by email to email@example.com It can be used in most programming languages that can handle DLL files.
 The functions in this .DLL allow a limited amount of updating of Adminsoft Accounts files.
 If you require greater functionality than the DLL currently allows, this is something that can be discussed.
 But note, we may ask for a fee for the necessary development.Will the accounts software be OK for Chinese characters?

 I'm afraid 'no' is the short answer.
-At the time of writing (Aug.'14) Adminsoft Accounts uses code page 1252, which is the Western European alphabet, regardless of your Windows settings.
+At the time of writing (January 2022) Adminsoft Accounts uses code page 1252, which is the Western European alphabet, regardless of your Windows settings.
 If possible, this will be changed at some point in the future.I can't remember my password, and so can't get back into my accounts?

 For security, passwords are encrypted before they are stored in a file.
 In early versions of the software there is no facility for recovering lost passwords.
 In later versions, you can set up a password reminder.
 If you lose your password and have not set up a reminder, please contact Adminsoft for assistance.Which version of Windows will Adminsoft Accounts run under?